-As with if you're looking out for the best graphic design monitor, the parameters for selecting a monitor for video editing will be roughly similar.
-Specs such as a high contrast ratio, sterling HDR and immense colour accuracy will all be integral in making sure that any edited video looks as accurate and sharp as possible.
+In terms of specs, you're going to need something akin to one of the best graphic design monitors.
+That means high contrast ratios, sterling HDR, and immense colour accuracy are all integral in making sure that any edited video looks as accurate and sharp as possible.

 - MSI Prestige PS341WU

 1. MSI Prestige PS341WU

 You'll find some sleek looks with a slim, silver frame, as well as some great colour space coverage with 100% sRGB and 98% DCI-P3 to ensure that colours displayed are rather accurate indeed.

 Display HDR600 will also ensure that colours are not only accurate but also sharp and vibrant, which means that this monitor is up there with some of the best HDR monitors out there, too.
 Having high brightness is also key If you want to edit HDR content.

 Where the MSI Prestige PS341WU stands out especially though is with its 5K2K panel, or a resolution of 5120x2160, with its 34-inch screen size.
 This will allow you to edit 4K content at its proper resolution without any modifications and as an ultrawide monitor, there's some extra width if you do need it.